Brindle, brown, fawn, black, blue, red, white

 Affectionate, low-maintenance, sensitive, loyal, lazy

 If you’re in the market for a loving, affectionate lap dog, you can’t beat the American Masti-Bull.
-Sure, you’ll need a big lap to accommodate these crosses between English Mastiffs and American Bulldogs, but don’t tell them that — they see nothing wrong with curling up on top of you and watching a movie.
+Sure, you’ll need a big lap to accommodate the American Bulldog mixed with Mastiff, but don’t tell them that — they see nothing wrong with curling up on top of you and watching a movie.

 That doesn’t mean they can’t put on a good show when the situation calls for it.
 They make formidable guard dogs, as there are few evildoers out there who will risk going head-to-head with one of these brutes.